 Tom’s average speed is higher than mine.
 To compensate and so that we both work out enough, I walk with Nordic poles and Tom without.
 Aside from the silly comments from fellow hikers (hey, you forgot your poles), it works perfectly for us.

-A favorite saying is “Use it or lose it”.
+A favourite saying is “Use it or lose it”.
 Hence, it is necessary to practice.
 Another statement is “Stagnation means decline”.
 In other words, if you always do the same thing, you will not improve.

 You can make walking more strenuous by: